gitober/testing-suomi.fi-with-playwright-abeg/README.md

-# Project Instructions
+## Suomi.fi Website Testing with Playwright
+Group project for the User-Centered Design course at Metropolia University of Applied Sciences.
+The project involves testing the Suomi.fi website using Playwright.

+### Group Members
+- Anni Kannisto
+- Birgitta Öberg
+- Eetu Mäntylä
+- George Chirikov

-Follow these steps to set up and run tests on the Suomi.fi website using Playwright.
+### Follow these steps to set up and run tests on the Suomi.fi website using Playwright:

 ## 1. Clone this Repository
 First, clone this repository to your local machine with the following command: